BidnessForB/repo-copy/README.md

 ### Logging/Debugging

 Repo-copy uses the [DEBUG](https://www.npmjs.com/package/debug) library.
-There are three scopes;  `` each with 3 sub-scopes.
+There are three scopes, each with 3 sub-scopes.
 Just set the DEBUG environment variable to include the scopes for which you want logging/debugging info.

   |Scope | Description |